Goût Rothschild: Characteristics

 The decorative interior elements of the "Goût Rothschild" include lavish use of extravagant heavy textile fabrics (like damask, brocade, and velvet) and much gilding, elaborate stucco ceilings, and precious (and often antique) wooden panelling and parquet flooring.
 This heavy abundance is combined with eighteenth-century, mostly French, furniture.
 For the Rothschilds, furniture and works of art often were of royal provenance.
 The family bought only the best which was on the market at that time, with preference for the reigns of Louis XIV, Louis XV, and Louis XVI.
-And not so long ago after the French Revolution in 1789, there were some excellent pieces to buy, including many from the Château de Versailles.
+Following the French Revolution in 1789, there were some excellent pieces to buy, including many from the Château de Versailles.
 In architecture, the Rothschilds preferred styles of the Renaissance.
 The fusion of these uses of materials and styles, "the Rothschild style", combines a sense of Victorian horror vacui beside masterworks of art, sculpture, and armour.

 With the construction of Waddesdon Manor, the newly established English branch of the Rothschild family revived imitation of French Renaissance styles in the United Kingdom.
 The expansive manor house was built in the tradition of the châteaux in the Loire Valley.
 The Rothschilds often bought original architectural elements from neglected castles and palaces and re-used these floors, fireplaces, ceilings, doors, and panellings in their own newly built castles and palaces, as, for example, in Mentmore Towers, Waddesdon Manor, the Château de Ferrières, and the Villa Ephrussi de Rothschild at Saint-Jean-Cap-Ferrat.

 Yves Saint Laurent and his partner Pierre Bergé were much impressed by the interiors of the Château de Ferrières.
 They held the decoration of the "Blue Saloon" as a model for the decoration of their own home.